Introduction

 Conclusion

-As you can see, ensuring FinTech app security is a complex process requiring very specific knowledge and skills to deal with highly sensitive data.
+As you can see, ensuring Fintech app security is a complex process requiring very specific knowledge and skills to deal with highly sensitive data.
 And it is highly important to have the help of qualified and experienced professionals when developing such a solution.
 When looking for a partner like that, consider Bamboo Agile.
-The development team has great experience in developing secure FinTech applications and knows how to meet all the requirements firsthand.
+The development team has significant experience in developing secure Fintech applications and knows how to meet all the requirements firsthand.